vossstef/tang_nano_20k_c64/README.md

 You can use a [MiSTeryNano MIDI shield](https://github.com/harbaum/MiSTeryNano/tree/main/board/misteryshield20k/README.md) to interface to a Keyboard.<br>
 ## RS232 Serial Interface
 The Tang onboard USB-C serial port can be used for communication with the C64 Userport Serial port in [VIC-1011](http://www.zimmers.net/cbmpics/xother.html) or [UP9600](https://www.pagetable.com/?p=1656) mode.<br>
-Terminal programs need the Kernal serial routines therefore select via OSD the CBM Kernal + c1541 CBM DOS rather than default DolphinDOS.<br> For a first start use UP9600 mode and a Terminal program like [ccgms](https://github.com/mist64/ccgmsterm) and on the PC side [Putty](https://www.putty.org) with 2400 Baud.<br>
+Terminal programs need the Kernal serial routines therefore select via OSD the CBM Kernal rather than default DolphinDOS.<br> For a first start use UP9600 mode and a Terminal program like [ccgms](https://github.com/mist64/ccgmsterm) and on the PC side [Putty](https://www.putty.org) with 2400 Baud.<br>
 A future release will add [Swiftlink](https://www.commodoreserver.com/BlogEntryView.asp?EID=FA5AE758474345A9A0A7208C7F408538) [6551](https://en.wikipedia.org/wiki/MOS_Technology_6551) UART support @ $DE00, $DF00 and $D700, NMI.<br>
 ## Powering
 Prototype circuit with Keyboard can be powered by Tang USB-C connector from PC or a Power Supply Adapter.
 ## Synthesis
 Source code can be synthesized, fitted and programmed with GOWIN IDE Windows or Linux.<br>
-Alternatively use the command line build script gw_sh.exe build_tn20k.tcl, build_tp25k.tcl or build_tm138k.tcl<br>
+Alternatively use the command line build script **gw_sh.exe** build_tn20k.tcl, build_tp25k.tcl or build_tm138k.tcl<br>
 ## Pin mapping
 see pin configuration in .cst configuration file
 ## HW circuit considerations